-The optional termination adapter (HP part number 01650-63201) allows you to connect the probe cables directly to test ports on your target system without the probes.
-However, since the probes contain the proper termination for the logic analyzer inputs, a termination must be provided when you aren't using the probes.
-The termination adapter provides this termination.
+The optional termination adapter (HP part number 01650-63201) allows you to connect the logic analyzer probe cables directly to test ports on your target system without the probes.
+However, since the probes contain the proper termination for the logic analyzer inputs, a termination must be provided.

-The termination adapter is designed to connect to a 20 (2 by 10) position, 4-wall, low profile header connector, 3M Series 3592 or equivalent.
+The termination adapter shown below, is designed to connect to a 20 (2x10) position, 4-wall, low profile header connector, 3M[®] Series 3592 or equivalent.

-You connect the termination adapter to the probe cable in place of the pod connector and connect the other end of the adapter directly to your test port.
+To hook up the adapter, connect the termination adapter to the analyzer probe cable.
+Connect the other end of the adapter directly to your test port.